 Check the Kibana documentation for more information about how to use the discoverability.

-Elasticsearch is used as a datasource for all data in the sandbox.
+Elasticsearch is used as a datasource for all data in the developer sandbox.
 This means that metric related data is stored there too.
 Although, Grafana is the primary source for exploring metric data it is also possible to get to individual metric data in Kibana.
 All metric data is stored in the index

 YYYY is the current year and